zenstruck/console-extra/README.md

 This library is a set of modular features that can be used separately or in combination.

+> **Note**
-**TIP**: To reduce command boilerplate even further, it is recommended to create an abstract base command for your app that enables all the features you desire.
+> To reduce command boilerplate even further, it is recommended to create an abstract base command for your
+> app that enables all the features you desire.
 Then have all your app's commands extend this.

 ### `IO`